intel/fastuidraw/README.md

 Running Demos
 =============
-  The demos (naturally) link against the FastUIDraw libraries, thus they need to be in the linrary path.
+  The demos (naturally) link against the FastUIDraw libraries, thus they need to be in the library path.
 For Unix platforms, this is done by appending the path where the libraries are located to LD_LIBRARY_PATH.
   A simple quick hack is to do `export LD_LIBRARY_PATH=.:$LD_LIBRARY_PATH`.
   All demos have options which can be see by passing `--help` as the one